 Synology’s 2025 NAS servers have been met with lukewarm reception, at best, and outright boycott at worst, unlike the previous refreshed releases.

-I personally have a few dozen Synology NAS servers in various locations, used for both personal and business purposes, and have decided to change my original plan to replace some of my decade-old servers with the latest models.
-Instead, I opted for Synology servers from the 2023 or 2024 model years, which still support third-party drives.
-In some cases, I considered servers from a different vendor instead.
-It’s a matter of flexibility and practicality.
+I personally have a few dozen Synology NAS servers in various locations, used for both personal and business purposes, and have decided to change my original plan to replace some of my 2015 servers with the latest models.
+Instead, I opted for Synology servers from the 2023 or 2024 model years, which still support dozens of third-party drives I had already stocked.
+In some cases, I considered servers from a different vendor for the first time in decades.
+Costs aside, it’s a matter of flexibility and practicality.

-And that’s the environment where the release of DSM 7.3 comes into play.
+And that’s the environment where the release of DSM 7.3 comes into play, in a timely manner.

 Synology DSM 7.3: Storage lock-in no longer—HCL policy scaled back to the pre-2025